Atlanta Metropolitan State College

 - Auto Work – Auto work of any kind is not permitted on campus.

 - Motorcycles – Motorcycles and motorized bicycles (mopeds, motor scooters, etc.) are subject to all regulations in this code.
 Motorcycles must park in normal vehicle parking spaces or designated motorcycle areas.

 - Mopeds - Mopeds that have an engine size of 100cc or less may park in the bicycle racks.

-- Bicycles – Bicycles are not required to be registered with Public Safety.
+- Bicycles – Bicycles are not required to be registered with the Atlanta Metropolitan State College Police Department.
 Bicycles are to be chained to bicycle racks only.
-Bicycles chained to building handrails, etc. are subject to fines and impoundment by Public Safety.
-Public Safety reserves the rights to sell abandoned bicycles or give them to charity after a 90 day hold from the date of impound.
+Bicycles chained to building handrails, etc. are subject to fines and impoundment by the Atlanta Metropolitan State College Police Department.
+The Atlanta Metropolitan State College Police Department reserves the rights to sell abandoned bicycles or give them to charity after a 90 day hold from the date of impound.

 To reduce your chances of being fined, a valid parking permit should be displayed at all times (as required) from the rear view mirror or on the driver's side of the dashboard.
 Any vehicle parked without a valid permit is subject to a citation, booting, and/or towing.
 It is the driver's responsibility to find a legally marked parking space and to park the entire vehicle within the space's boundary lines.
 Lack of finding a parking space is not considered a valid excuse for violating any parking regulations.
 All individuals shall comply with all campus parking regulations when parking a vehicle on campus.

 Motorcycles, mopeds, and bicycles may only be parked in designated areas.
 No parking on sidewalks.

 If a vehicle is sold or traded, the registrant is responsible for retaining the parking hangtag or permit and notifying the Atlanta Metropolitan State College Police Department (AMPD) of the change in vehicles.